 Model United Nations Society | Y9, Y10, Y11 | Autumn, Spring

 The opportunity to research and debate matters of global importance and enhanced critical thinking, teamwork and leadership skills will be the rewards for boys during Model United Nations.

-Committee and General Assembly debates, in the style of the United Nations are at the heart of Model United Nations.
-Acting as delegates representing different nations, and discussing a range of real-world issues, boys will get involved in substantial researching, public speaking, debating and writing activities, with corresponding benefits to critical thinking, teamwork and leadership.
-In February 2020 John Lyon will host its second Model United Nations Conference, inviting students from a number of different schools to take part in a two day session of MUN.
+Committee and General Assembly debates, in the style of the United Nations, are at the heart of Model United Nations.
+Acting as delegates representing different nations, and discussing a range of real-world issues, boys will get involved in substantial research, public speaking, debating and writing activities, with corresponding benefits to critical thinking, teamwork and leadership.
+In February 2020 John Lyon will host its second Model United Nations conference, inviting students from a number of different schools to take part in a two-day session of MUN.

 Model United Nations Society | L6, U6 | Autumn, Spring

 An enhanced global perspective through detailed discussions on current affairs and a mastery of the formalities and procedures encountered in the real United Nations will be the rewards for boys during Model United Nations Society.

 With a focus on organising John Lyon’s annual Model United Nations conference, Model United Nations Society will involve a thorough look into the processes and procedures of the United Nations.
 Representing different countries boys will debate resolutions on a vast array of subjects, from cyber-security to regulation of the pharmaceutical industry, seeking to further their national interests when considering even the most minute of details on the most obscure of topics.
 Awareness of current affairs and confidence in public speaking as well as negotiation and critical thinking skills are all fostered in the rigid and demanding format of MUN.
 John Lyon MUN in February 2020 will see members of Model United Nations Society take the lead in organising the conference, chairing committees and fiercely debating as delegates on the assembly floor. www.johnlyon.org/MUN.